Fruits and Veggie Fun for Pre-Schoolers

 Explaining to children where fruits and vegetables come from and having them help choose them at the shops or from the garden are also great ways of encouraging them to be involved in what they eat.
 The more fruits and vegetables they eat, the more they will seek them out, enjoying the feeling they gain from healthy eating.

-Mindarie Child Care follows very strict dietary guidelines and is lucky enough to have a fully qualified chef to prepare food.
+Mindarie Keys Early Learning School follows very strict dietary guidelines and is lucky enough to have a fully qualified chef to prepare food.
 We ensure your children are getting the nutrients they need in a fun way.